This resource is based on based on queries that members have sent to our ethics advisor or raised at meetings, grouped under a series of headings.

 In addition, when the data is not obtained directly from the individual, the data subject must also be informed of the source of the personal data, so, for example, if a list of potential respondents is provided by the commissioning client company they must be named.

 In addition, in the end client is a data controller they must be named (regardless of whether or not they receive any personal data).
-For more on this consult our Privacy & Data Protection resource: in particular the Consents for Market Research - what is required and when guide (May 2018) and Latest update on naming end clients as data controllers (Oct 2018)
+For more on this consult our Privacy & Data Protection resource: in particular the Consents for Market Research - what is required and when guide (May 2018) and our most recent update on naming end clients as data controllers.

 Clause 9.10 of the ABPI Code states that market research material need not include the name of the sponsoring company.
 As ‘blanket’ guidance this is not correct, there are some circumstances where there is a legal requirement to name the pharmaceutical company (the market research end client).
 The ABPI Code is correct in that there is no ABPI requirement to name the company but that this does not mean there is never a need to name the company.
 Data protection law requires that the company is named if they are a) the data controller or b) the source of respondents’ personal data or c) recipients of respondents’ personal data.
 There is no need to name the company sponsoring the market research unless there is a prior legal requirement.
 We have raised this with the PMCPA and hope that they will clarify the ABPI Code on this issue.

-The BHBIA’s guidance on data protection requirements and their impact on naming the client company is detailed within the BHBIA’s Legal and Ethical Guidelines July 2018, on page 10, in section E4.2
+The BHBIA’s guidance on data protection requirements and their impact on naming the client company is detailed within the BHBIA’s Legal and Ethical Guidelines, in section E4.2

 Definitions and roles